-Art 8 months ago Share Tweet Pin Share Globally-acclaimed Japanese architect Kengo Kuma teamed up with 3D experience company Dassault Systèmes to create a whirling origami sculpture for Milan Design Week 2018.
+Art last year Share Tweet Pin Share Globally-acclaimed Japanese architect Kengo Kuma teamed up with 3D experience company Dassault Systèmes to create a whirling origami sculpture for Milan Design Week 2018.
 Titled breath/ng, the installation is made of 175-square meters of a groundbreaking fabric called breath technology made by Anemotech.
 More precisely, the textile is equipped with a “nano-molecule activated core” that absorbs and splits harmful molecules, reported designboom.
 As a whole, the large-scale artwork is capable of absorbing 90,000 cars worth of pollution.
 Get a closer look at the sculpture above and visit Kengo Kuma’s official website to view more projects.
 For more boundary-pushing designs, check out our full Milan Design week 2018 coverage.
 Bonus: Want to stay up to date on our latest Rare Norm news ?